srl-labs/srl-elk-lab/README.md

 Naming conventions are very simple:
-* srl-1-* - leafs,
+* leaf[1-3] - leafs,
-* srl-2-* - spines.
+* spine[1,2] - spines.
-cl11 connectivity is using one interface attached to leaf1 (srl-1-1). cl12 is connected as A/S to leaf3 (srl-1-3) and leaf4 (srl-1-4) with standby link signalling using LACP.
-spine1 (srl-2-1) and spine2 (srl-2-2) are acting as BGP RR.
-This setup is more than enough to demonstrate the way to integrate fabric with ELK stack.
+client1 connectivity is using one interface attached to leaf1. client2 is connected as A/S to leaf3 and leaf2 with standby link signalling using LACP. spine1 and spine2 are acting as BGP RR.
+This setup is more than enough to demonstrate a way to integrate fabric with ELK stack.

 # Quick start